ubccpsc/310/README.md

 * September 17 @ 1800: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
 You should aim to exceed 70% on this deliverable if you want to succeed at the project.

-* October 8 (Oct 15 @ 1800 final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.
+* October 1 (Oct 8 @ 1800 final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.

 * October 23: Midterm (sample midterms are available through the CSSS)

-* October 29 (Nov 5 @ 1800 final sub): [Sprint 2](project/Deliverable2.md) An extra week has been added to this deliverable to help teams who fell behind in the first sprint recover.
+* October 22 (Oct 29 @ 1800 final sub): [Sprint 2](project/Deliverable2.md) An extra week has been added to this deliverable to help teams who fell behind in the first sprint recover.

-* November 29 (Nov 26 @ 1800 final sub): [Sprint 3](project/Deliverable3.md)
+* November 12 (Nov 19 @ 1800 final sub): [Sprint 3](project/Deliverable3.md)

-* November 26: [Project Quality Check](project/Deliverable4.md).
+* November 19: [Project Quality Check](project/Deliverable4.md).
 There is nothing to submit for this deliverable.

 ## Grading